Accessibility Policy - The Customer Service Standard

 Identifying Barriers

 We will undertake a review to determine existing barriers, and a plan for removing or avoiding those barriers.
 Managers who host external customers are encouraged to audit their location using our Checklist for Accessibility Form (Form-HR-5263) Employees should advise their Managers in writing of any barriers or potential barriers of which they are aware, or become aware at any time during their employment.
-Managers will forward to the Accessibility Manager, Samantha Rayburn for review using the following email address: samanthar@priceindustries.com.
+Managers will forward to the Human Resources Department for review using the following email address: hr@priceindustries.com.

 Removing Barriers